Goran Milić: Working for the Republic of Bosnia and Herzegovina government at the start of Bosnian War

-After the May 1992 dissolution of Yutel that took place a few weeks following the start of the Bosnian War, Milić remained in Sarajevo, getting employed by the government of Republic of Bosnia and Herzegovina, one of the warring sides in the conflict.
+After the May 1992 dissolution of Yutel that took place a few weeks following the start of the Bosnian War, Milić remained in Sarajevo, being employed by the government of Republic of Bosnia and Herzegovina, one of the warring sides in the conflict.
 In addition to filing news reports for the government-run television BHTV, he also ran the international press center under the government auspices.
 During that time, Milić hosted New York Times journalist John Fisher Burns, whose reporting about the Siege of Sarajevo earned him a Pulitzer Prize.
 During that time, Milić faced serious difficulties, as Republika Srpska's Minister of Justice Momčilo Mandić proclaimed Milić as a war criminal because of his "Goebbels-esque propaganda against Serbian people".

 In July 1992, he was the head of the Bosnia and Herzegovina delegation at the 1992 Summer Olympics in Barcelona.
-The engagement provided him with an opportunity of getting out of war-ravaged Sarajevo and once the Olympics ended, he left for Zagreb, returning to the besieged city once again in 1994 for three months.
+The engagement provided him with an opportunity to leave war-ravaged Sarajevo and once the Olympics ended, he left for Zagreb, returning to the besieged city once again in 1994 for three months.